 When Mulan fires the cannon into the mountain to start an avalanche, several things happen.
 She’s taking observations about the physical location (Se), analyzing the possibilities with her introverted judging function (Ti), predicting what will happen with tertiary intuition (Ni), and then taking action (Se).
 That all happens in a moment, but it’s a great snapshot of how her mind works.

 It’s hard to pin-down which introverted function she’s using.
 We see her pondering her choices, but we’re not privy to what’s going on in her head.
 We have to ask two questions: Is she leading with a logical function that is checking for the most accurate solution (Ti), or with an emotional function searching for what feels right (Fi)?
 And is her mostly subconscious “stress function” manifesting as emotional outbursts (Fe) or as excessive criticism and convoluted logic (Te)?

 As you can see, I went with dominant Ti and inferior Fe.
 The decisions she makes don’t seem based on trying to be true to herself.
 She’s taking the most logic steps she can to protect her father and act with honor.
 Her struggle to fit in as a typical woman in her culture also points to her being a Thinking type (Feeling traits have traditionally been seen as more feminine).
-The one time we see her snap at someone (her father) it’s using an emotional argument.
+The one time we see her snap at someone (her father) it’s while using an emotional argument in away that a type with less-developed Fe might.
 And on a healthier level, inferior Fe would explain her attachment to duty and honor better than an Fi/Te combination.